 Here you write a research paper that focuses on and evaluates research done in the area of computer science.
 This is not an Eng.
 102 paper.
-This is a survey of the research done in an area of computer science, not an argument paper.
+This is a survey of the research done in an area of computer science, not a lower-division argument paper.
 I expect it to be carefully edited and organized for the reader/end-user.
 This paper should show that your writing has progressed during the quarter.
 Use strong verbs.
 You will be downgraded for word confusions, vagueness, organization, incorrect punctuation and grammar that were covered during the quarter.
 Failure to correctly document the paper, including the use of in-text citations, will also result in a lowering of the grade.

 Page length is 7 pages or longer double-spaced; the document is organized into sections using subheadings.
 The paper needs to stay in 3rd person.
 By convention, the second person "you" is seldom used in research papers.
 Although various subheadings can be used and you can include more, you should have:

 I. Abstract of about 250 words.
 Defines the problems, gives key terms, uses specific language.
 Do not forecast what you intend to do.
 Just state what was done.
 At the end, move to a new line and add “Keywords:” List the important subject terms—a bit like hash tags.

 II.
 Introduction that helps the reader understand the context, scope, and organization of the proposal.
 The introduction should also address the following questions: